stuycs-gh-classrooms/nxtm-p00-pd10-cats/README.md

 ### Simulation 5: Combination
 Describe what your combination simulation will look like.
 Explain how it will be setup, and how it should behave while running.

+- Combination of drag, gravity, and custom force
+- Similarly to the custom force simulation, the simulation will start with a random number of orbs that aren't connected by springs.
+The orbs will have random masses and random initial velocities.
+However, the bottom fourth of the screen will be affected by drag, and all the orbs will experience gravity in the downwards direction, similar to Earth gravity.
+When the orbs collide, they will fly away from each other with final velocities determined by the custom force.